 This course introduces Diagnostic Medical Sonography students the fundamental concepts that describe the physical world.
 It incorporates algebra and trigonometry mathematical models while focusing on mechanics, heat, waves, sound, light waves, electricity, and magnetism.
 This course will also study the structure of an atom and examine the quantum principles to predict behavior.
-Students should anticipate 30 or more hours of outside preparation for this class.
+Students should anticipate 30 hours of outside preparation for this class.

-PHY125 College Physics I Prerequisites: MAT100
+PHY125 College Physics I 4 quarter credits 40 clock hours

+Prerequisites: MAT100

 This course introduces the fundamental concepts that describe the physical world.
 It incorporates algebra and trigonometry mathematical models while focusing on mechanics, heat, waves, sound, light waves, electricity, and magnetism.
-Students should anticipate 20 or more hours of outside preparation for this class.
+Students should anticipate 20 hours of outside preparation for this class.

-PHY225 College Physics II
+PHY225 College Physics II 4 quarter credits 40 clock hours